Moonrise Kingdom: Plot

 On the New England island of New Penzance, 12-year-old orphan Sam Shakusky attends Camp Ivanhoe, a Khaki Scout summer camp led by Scout Master Randy Ward.
 Suzy Bishop, also 12, lives on the island with her parents Walt and Laura, both lawyers, and her three younger brothers in a house called Summer's End.

 Sam and Suzy, both introverted, intelligent, and mature for their age, meet in the summer of 1964 during a church performance of Noye's Fludde and become pen pals.
 The relationship becomes romantic over the course of their correspondence, and they make a secret pact to reunite and run away together.
 In September 1965, they execute their plan.
 Sam escapes from Camp Ivanhoe while Suzy runs away from Summer's End.
 The pair rendezvous, hike, camp, and fish in the wilderness with the goal of reaching a specific location.

 Meanwhile, the Khaki Scouts have become aware of Sam's absence, finding a letter he left behind stating he has resigned.
 Scout Master Ward tells the Khaki Scouts to use their skills to set up a search party and find Sam.
 Island Police Captain Duffy Sharp and Ward contact Sam's guardians the Billingsleys, learning they are actually his foster parents and Sam is an orphan with a history of behavioral issues at home.

 Eventually, a group of Khaki Scouts confronts Sam and Suzy and tries to capture them.
-During the resulting altercation, Suzy injures the Scouts' de facto leader Redford with a pair of scissors, and a stray arrow fired by one of the Scouts kills Camp Ivanhoe's dog Snoopy.
+During the resulting altercation, Suzy injures the Scouts' de facto leader Redford with a pair of lefty scissors, and a stray arrow fired by one of the Scouts kills Camp Ivanhoe's dog Snoopy.
 The Scouts flee, and Sam and Suzy hike to Mile 3.25 Tidal Inlet which they name "Moonrise Kingdom."
 They set up camp and as the romantic tension between them grows, they dance on the beach and share each other's first kiss.